Core Courses

 Submitting a Proposal.
 The practicum proposal must be submitted to the Program Coordinator (bookhistory@masseycollege.ca) by November 1 for a Winter Term course and April 1 for a Summer or Fall course.
 The proposal should be a single PDF document, and should include the following information:

 The practicum supervisor should also send the Program Coordinator an email confirming that they’ve read and approved the proposal.
 Proposals will be reviewed by the Program Director and Committee, with the results communicated to students normally within two weeks of submission.
+Students must then register for the course on ACORN and adhere to the usual SGS schedule for the session concerned.

 Examples of successful proposals may be requested from the Program Coordinator.